Home

 If there is a PS...
 NM/EX means EX cover, NM record

-M / MINT / top grade USED.
+M / MINT / top grade USED

 The vinyl will appear unmarked, no scuffs, no scratches and no obvious pressing flaws.
 Signs of careful play may show on the run-in area from autochangers & needle drops as well as a minor amount of spindle use.
 It is Top Grade Used after all, though you may get a record that had only 2 plays, not that anyone could be sure, so all old vinyl is USED unless sealed & it's not hard to reseal a used item.
 Mint will play as good as you can get from a 20-60+ year old record.
 But it is not new anymore.
 Check the Photos to see the label grade, spindle marks are not noted but 'wol', 'tol' etc is.
+We do get 1950s records visually Mint but if they have too many Run-In needle trails from old heavy arm record players, they are called Near Mint as it is more used looking even if it plays as good as one barely played.
+Similarly some Mint records of later years have a tiny non-problem pressing flaw that takes them away from being what a Mint vinyl buyer would expect, so get graded lower or noted.

-MINT is NOT Brand New, these are 20-60+ year old items & age becomes everything.
+these are 20-60+ year old items & age becomes everything.
 It is impossible to prove any unsealed record is Mint & if it's in top grade it doesn't matter if it's had a few careful plays.
 We've had "Unplayed" items that were damaged mouldy badly stored etc. Are they still Mint as they are Unplayed?
 Of course not.
-The labels we have photoed clearly both sides, so no label grade is offered beyond 'wol', 'tol' etc save you clicking & groaning on seeing it.
+The labels we have photoed clearly both sides, so no label grade is offered beyond 'label writing', 'label tear'' etc save you clicking & groaning on seeing it.
 A Mint record may have a lesser label, or a lesser graded one may have a better label.
 The label, being exposed in the photos may show marks beyond a few spindle marks, check the photos for anything that may concern you.

-NM / NEAR MINT Vinyl has minor imperfections.
-Light scuffs or one minor mark keep it away from the top vinyl grade.
+Too many run-in needle trails on an otherwise Mint record get put here.
 Paper does not mark a record, dust does.
-NM plays almost as good as Mint.
+NM plays as good as Mint.
 NM is a record you can buy & play carefully & not be too worried about devaluing.
 NM is the exact same grade as EX+.
 Similarly no such grade as EX++++ exists.
 Keep it simple.

-EX- , VG+ and VG are the lesser grades we occasionally list, each being less than the previous.
+are the lesser grades we occasionally list, each being less than the previous.
 They are below the required Collector Standard, but if you just want the music or a rarity on the cheap, don't avoid them.

-The record will have been played for longer, likely we'll have played all of it to properly grade it and the bias is more to SOUND than merely looks
+Near EX or lower grade: The record will have been played for longer, likely we'll have played all of it to properly grade it and the bias is more to SOUND than merely looks

-, eg if it has an obvious grey scratch you'd maybe avoid not knowing if it clicked or not, but plays without the expected click each revolution it'll get a better grade than perhaps you'd grade it on sight alone.
+eg if it has an obvious grey scratch you'd maybe avoid not knowing if it clicked or not, but plays without the expected click each revolution it'll get a better grade than perhaps you'd grade it on sight alone.
 Even after our years in vinyl, telling how a scratch will play is fairly impossible to predict simply as your stylus plays the groove midway down, not at the top where the scratch would sound.
 How deep the scratch goes is the point.
 A person buying records under EX is after the music or a budget priced rarity, not just after the looks, but they still rightly expect it to play nicely according to the grade.

 VG+ is heading into 'Party Time' records, well loved for a short time when new but still reasonably well cared for or ignored in a box and sleeves since.
 The labels can look further worn especially at the spindle, but still on the right side of looking miserable.
 More Scratches & Marks that may look worrying and possibly less than VG+ to you will prove to play near EX.
 Buying a VG+ record without playing it is hit & miss, but from us you'll be sure it'll play adequately if not to NM quality.
 VG+ play tested.